-A group of researchers from Nanyang University in Singapore have created a toilet that turns our feces into biogas and biodiesel.
+A group of researchers from Nanyang University in Singapore have created Nomix, a toilet that transforms our feces into biogas and biodiesel.

-Is it conceivable a future in which trains and planes will be (partially, of course) powered through their own bathrooms?
+Is a future conceivable in which trains and planes will be (partially, of course) powered through their own bathrooms?

-We look forward to the developments of the research and do not forget, when we read something in the bathroom, that we are literally sitting on a gold mine.
+We look forward to developments in research and do not forget, when we read something in the bathroom, that we are literally sitting on a gold mine.